Efficient optimization of a regional water elevation model with an automatically generated adjoint: North Sea -- Baltic Sea simulation

 Fig. \ref{fig:mesh} presents the triangular unstructured mesh, generated with GMSH \cite{geuzaine2009}.
 We first defined a scalar field indicating the desired mesh resolution across the domain.
 The coastal boundary line was extracted from the bathymetry raster at the 0.5 m contour.
 In order to generate a smooth coastline, the bathymetry was first smoothed with a Gaussian filter; stronger smoothing was applied in regions with coarser desired mesh resolution.
 This procedure ensures that the coastline is compatible with the bathymetric data and also appropriate for the intended mesh resolution.
 Higher mesh resolution is used along the coasts and especially in the Danish waters to better capture the complex geometry; resolution progressively decreases towards the open boundary.

 Bathymetric data originates from the 1/16 arc minute EMODnet 2020 dataset \cite{emodnet2020}.
 A second order P$_2$ discretization (Fig. \ref{fig:elements} c) is used for the bathymetry field, $h$, in order to improve the representation of small-scale features, such as narrow channels in the Danish Straits.
 During our initial tests we noted that the geometry and bathymetry of the channels play an important role in both the volume flux between the North Sea and Baltic Sea, as well as the reflection and refraction of tides in the region.
 The procedure of generating the P$_2$ bathymetry field is described in \ref{sec:p2_bathy}.
+Wetting and drying is not used in the simulation as it has only a minor impact on the Baltic Sea SSH dynamics.
+Minimum water depth was set to 2 m.
+In areas with strong tides, the minimum depth was further increased to accomodate the tidal range (based on TPXO tidal model data).

 At the open boundary, the model is forced with the TPXO 9 (v1) global tidal model \cite{egbert2002} using all 15 constituents.
 We impose only tidal water elevation; water velocity is relaxed towards zero using the Roe fluxes.
+Our experiments indicated that including tidal velocity forcing does not improve model skill and may result in instabilities at the vicinity of the boundary.
 Subtidal SSH variation is not imposed.
-This configuration was found to be sufficient to represent both the mean SSH and atmospherically-driven SSH variability in the region of interest (i.e.~the Danish Straits and the Baltic Sea).
+This configuration was found to be sufficient to represent both the mean SSH and atmospherically-driven SSH variability in the region of interest (the Danish Straits and the Baltic Sea).

 A constant-in-time river discharge is imposed at 428 major rivers across the domain.
 The mean river discharge was computed from the EHYPE watershed model \cite{donnelly2015} hindcast data.

 Atmospheric wind stress and mean sea level pressure are imposed from the 2.5 km MetCoOp Ensemble Prediction System (MEPS) data obtained from the Norwegian Meteorological institute.
 The MEPS data set does not cover the western and southwestern parts of the model domain where the European Centre for Medium-range Weather Forecasts (ECMWF) HRES forecast data is used instead.
 The datasets are blended together in a 50 km overlapping region using a linear blending mask.
 Wind stress is computed with the \cite{large2008} formulation from 10 m winds.
 The atmospheric pressure and wind stress fields are discretized with linear continuous P$_1$ elements (Fig. \ref{fig:elements} a).
 Viscosity was set to a constant 5 $\textrm{m}^2/\textrm{s}$ throughout the domain.